Migrating from Big Cartel to Shopify

 - Click Download products.

 Under Upload files, click Add file and select your exported files.
-The Import store app lets you add multiple files, so you can add your CSV files at once.
+You can select any number of CSV files.

 Click Continue import > Import.